 The 1915(c) HCBS Waivers

-Outside MLTC, New York operates four 1915(c) Home and Community-Based Services waivers serving distinct populations.
-Two of them (NHTD and TBI) remain carved out of MLTC in 2026, meaning waiver enrollment is the operative pathway, not MLTC.
+Outside MLTC, New York operates four 1915(c) Home and Community-Based Services (HCBS) waivers serving distinct populations.

-NHTD: Nursing Home Transition and Diversion (CMS NY.0444)
+Nursing Home Transition and Diversion (NHTD) Waiver (CMS NY.0444)

-The fallback pathway: Community First Choice Option under 1915(k).
-New York elected CFCO in 2018-2019 (operationalized by 19-ADM-01).
-It is an entitlement (no waiting list), comes with a +6 percentage-point FMAP, and layers on top of any 1915(c) waiver.
+The fallback pathway: the Community First Choice Option (CFCO) under § 1915(k).
+New York elected CFCO through State Plan Amendment 13-35 (operationalized by 19-ADM-01), which makes long-term services that were previously waiver-only into Medicaid State Plan services.
+Because they are State Plan services, CFCO benefits are an entitlement with no cap or waiting list, and they can layer on top of any 1915(c) waiver.
 For families locked out of NHTD by the cap, CFCO is the operative substitute in 2026.

 OPWDD Comprehensive Waiver (CMS NY.0238)